weiyigong/weiyigong.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a PhD candidate in [Physics](https://cos.northeastern.edu/physics/) at Northeastern University, supervised by [Prof. Qimin Yan](https://cos.northeastern.edu/people/qimin-yan/).
+I worked at the [Innovation Campus](https://www.burlington.northeastern.edu/) at Burlington, MA.

+I obtained my BSc in Physics in 2017, MPhil in Physics in 2019 from Chinese University of Hong Kong.
+I was a PhD candidate in Physics at Temple University from 2019 to 2022, after that I was transferred to Northeastern University.

+My current research focuses on the acceleration of material discovery by combining innovations from condensed matter physics (theoretical and computational) and machine learning.
+Specifically, I'm interested in incorporating physics principles into deep learning models for both molecules and solid-state material systems.